Child sitting in elementary school classroom, smiling

 Career Education

-This curriculum, also for students in Grades 10 to 12, focuses on career-life development, decisions, reciprocal relationships, career-life balance and active citizenship.
-This guide provides an overview, delivery examples and capstone criteria.
+• Career-Life Connections: focusing on career-life development, decisions, reciprocal relationships, career-life balance and active citizenship.
+This guide provides an overview, delivery examples, and capstone criteria.

 Manitoba